-The amount of PII that may be held is limited to that which is strictly adequate, relevant and not excessive in relation to the purpose for which it is collected and further processed.
+The amount of PII that may be held is limited to that which is strictly adequate, relevant and not excessive concerning the purpose for which it is collected and further processed.

-The DPA does not specify allowed retention periods, it does, nevertheless, foresee that wherever legal provisions provide for specific retention periods (which, in a number of cases are set-forth as minimum document our information record and retention periods) these will be taken into account by PII owners to set the applicable PII retention periods, the general rule remaining that the PII may not be held for longer than is necessary for the specific purposes for which it was collected and further processed.
+The DPA does not specifically allow retention periods, it does, nevertheless, foresee that wherever legal provisions provide for specific retention periods (which, in several cases are set forth as minimum document our information record and retention periods) these will be taken into account by PII owners to set the applicable PII retention periods, the general rule remaining that the PII may not be held for longer than is necessary for the specific purposes for which it was collected and further processed.

-There are certain guidelines and decisions issued by the CNPD that indicate, for specific purposes, the length of time the authority considers certain categories of PII may be held, which, although issued prior to the GDPR may also still be taken into account in the present legal context.
+There are certain guidelines and decisions issued by the National Commission for the Protection of Data (CNPD) that indicate, for specific purposes, the length of time the authority considers certain categories of PII may be held, which, although issued before the GDPR may also still be considered in the present legal context.